aurnabbarua02/Project_CSE707_Group8/README.md

 # Project_CSE707_Group8

-This project is a Flutter-based mobile application that simulates a secure digital banking system.
+This project is a Flutter-based application that simulates a secure digital banking system.
 The application allows users to log in, view their account balance, and transfer money to other registered users within the system.
 The main objective of the project is to demonstrate how secure money transfer